Canon G7 X vs Fujifilm X-T20

 It is notable that the X-T20 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G7X does not feature such a mic input.

-The X-T20 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the G7X has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G7X was succeeded by the Canon G7 X Mark II.
+Both the G7X and the X-T20 have been discontinued, but can regularly be found used on eBay.
+The G7X was replaced by the Canon G7 X Mark II, while the X-T20 was followed by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Is the Canon G7 X better than the Fujifilm X-T20 or vice versa?
 The listing below highlights the relative strengths of the two models.